jadiazcl/jadiazcl/README.md

 ## 📋 About Me

-🧑🏻‍🎓 I'm Computer Science Engineer and Master of Science in Computer Science Engineering at Universidad Técnica Federico Santa María.
+🧑🏻‍🎓 I'm  Master of Science in Computer Science Engineering and Computer Science Engineer at Universidad Técnica Federico Santa María.

+🧑🏻‍🎓 Actually, I'm a PhD student in Computing at the Universidad de Chile.

-🧑🏻‍🏫 I'm a part-time professor at the Universidad Técnica Federico Santa María.
+🧑🏻‍🏫 Also, I'm a part-time professor at the Universidad Técnica Federico Santa María.
 I have taught the courses: Computer Networks, Distributed Systems, Discrete Mathematics and Programming Languages.

 💻 I have worked in the area of development for more than five years for several companies.